vyclu20/CITS1001-2022-Sem-1-Project-1---Supermarket-Operation/README.md

 **This was a university project for a basic java object oriented programming unit/module.**

 There were more classes to this project but they were not written by me.
-So only what I have uploaded are my edits of the given skeletons, and running these Java files alone will not work.
+So only what I have uploaded are my edits of the given skeletons (author name in Java files), and running these Java files alone will not work.
 The code itself passed all tests and overall received a project grade of over 85%.

 ## Project Overview: